getsentry/sentry-dotnet/CONTRIBUTING.md

   - [.NET 8.0](https://dotnet.microsoft.com/download/dotnet/8.0)
   - [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0)

   *Technically, you only need the full SDK install for the latest version (8.0).
-If you like, you can install the smaller ASP.NET Core Runtime packages for .NET 6.0 .
+If you like, you can install the smaller ASP.NET Core Runtime packages for .NET 6.0.
 However, installing the full SDKs will also give you the runtimes.*

-  *If using an M1 ("Apple silicon") processor, read [the special instructions below](#special-instructions-for-apple-silicon-cpus).*
+  *If using an "Apple silicon" processor (M1 or newer), read [the special instructions below](#special-instructions-for-apple-silicon-cpus).*

-* You'll need `CMake` somewhere on your PATH.
-If you don't already have this, one way to get it is to install the [C++ CMake tools for Windows](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#installation)

 * You'll need [`pwsh`](https://github.com/PowerShell/PowerShell#get-powershell) Core version 6 or later on PATH.

+* `CMake` needs to be on your PATH.
+On Windows you can install the [C++ CMake tools for Windows](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#installation).
+On macOS you can use your favourite package manager (e.g. `brew install cmake`).

 * On Windows:
   - [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) 4.6.2 or higher.